artifice-industries/StampKit/README.md

 browser.delegate = self
 browser.start()

-// Optionally refresh the discovered servers. browser.refresh(every: 3)
+// Optionally refresh the discovered servers by a number of seconds. browser.refresh(every: 3)
 ```